shadsakib/Notetaker-App/README.md

 * View, Edit, Delete notes
 * Search notes by name from note collection
 * Organize notes in a sorted manner
+* Date and time of note creation and note edit shown